abhijeet-saxena/wysiwyg/README.md

 Inserts the given plain text at the insertion point (deletes selection).

 italic
 Toggles italics on/off for the selection or at the insertion point.
-(Internet Explorer uses the <em> element instead of <i>.)
+(Internet Explorer uses the &lt;em&gt; element instead of &lt;i&gt;)

 justifyCenter
 Centers the selection or insertion point.